 About the training provider

-Maplefields School is the Lead School for the School Direct Training Programme offering both Special Educational Needs and Disabilities (SEND) and mainstream courses, working in collaboration with a number of other special schools.
-The Academy is a Special School and a Specialist College for pupils with severe Behaviour Emotional and Social Difficulties. as such, we offer a full range of opportunities for children and young people with special needs aged from 2 - 18 years.
-Our school offers a wide range of excellent facilities including a vocational centre and full size sports hall, astro turf areas and a climbing wall.
+Maplefields Academy is the Lead School for the School Direct Training Programme offering both Special Educational Needs and Disabilities (SEND) and mainstream courses, working in collaboration with a number of other special schools.
+The academy is a Special School and a Specialist College for pupils with severe Behaviour Emotional and Social Difficulties.
+As such, we offer a full range of opportunities for children and young people with special needs aged from 2 - 18 years.
+Our academy offers a wide range of excellent facilities including a vocational centre and full size sports hall, astro turf areas and a climbing wall.

-We are a school committed to life-long learning and we believe that education for our students includes not only the subject of the National Curriculum but most importantly communication and life skills.
+We are an academy committed to life-long learning and we believe that education for our students includes not only the subject of the National Curriculum but most importantly communication and life skills.
 We aim, therefore, to teach the students the skills necessary for independence and living that others may take for granted.
-We want our students to become inclusive educational opportunities for students from our school and mainstream schools to share, ensuring that there is a close partnership between ourselves and the wider educational community.
+We want our students to become inclusive educational opportunities for students from our academy and mainstream schools to share, ensuring that there is a close partnership between ourselves and the wider educational community.
 We provide a behaviour outreach service to schools in the north of the county.

 Training with disabilities and other needs